 It is very annoying to see the message with "the file cannot be deleted" when you try to get rid of the files you don't need anymore.
-In some cases, there are simple circumstances to avoid this kind of messages or ways to manage easier the situation.
+In some cases, there are simple circumstances to avoid this kind of message or ways to manage easier the situation.
 But there are also situations where novices cannot handle the deletion of certain files.
 If this is your case, the best solution is to speak with a Windows expert who knows what is NTFS for example.

-However in this article are shown simple facts to avoid or be careful at.
+However, in this article are shown simple facts to avoid or be careful at.
 The actions are intended to give guidance for novices and experts as well.

-It is the easier option to close a file that is not responding.
+It is an easier option to close a file that is not responding.
 After you view the list with files and processes, select the file you want to close and click on "End task".

 If a corrupted file into your system is preventing access to the file, you should run the Chkdsk utility on the disk volume to correct any errors after the checking of the bad sectors.

 Solutions 1 and 3 are easy to do and you don't need to be a Windows expert to make these actions.
 Probably you have used before the Start Task Manager for viewing the performance of your system.
 In the same way, you can see and end a task that you don't want to run anymore.
 The Check Disk utility is well known (or it should be) for Windows users.
-It is recommended to run a checking for your system frequently; in any case when some troubles occur.
+It is recommended to run checking for your system frequently; in any case when some troubles occur.
 The second method for renaming the files requires a certain level of knowledge in the field of Informatics.